Resume vs. CV: Key differences and examples

 A CV will be universal and can be submitted as-is to all potential employers.
 When you have a new achievement, simply add it to your existing CV.
 Most CVs are written in reverse-chronological order, with your most recent degrees or accomplishments listed first and working backwards from there.

-What is a Resume?
+What is a resume?

-A resume, on the other hand, is a much shorter, more specific document that is used for all other types of job applications in the United States and Canada.
-‘Resume’ is also sometimes spelled ‘résumé’ which is French for “to sum up.”
 A resume is designed to provide a quick overview of your work history, education, and skills as they relate specifically to the job that you are applying for.
 Resumes are typically only one to two pages long and use bullet points to succinctly present your skills and accomplishments.

-What To Include on a Resume
+What to include on a resume

-An American or Canadian resume should include:
+Here are some examples of information that an American or Canadian resume should include:

 - Your name and contact information